kyma-project/kyma/docs/operation-guides/config-07-kiali-grafana.md

 ## Expose Kiali and Grafana Securely

+To make Kiali and Grafana permanently accessible, expose the services securely using [oauth2_proxy](https://oauth2-proxy.github.io/).

+## Prerequisites

+You have a registered OAuth application with one of the [supported providers](https://oauth2-proxy.github.io/oauth2-proxy/docs/configuration/oauth_provider#github-auth-provider).

+## Steps

-To make Kiali and Grafana permanently accessible, the services can be exposed securely using [oauth2_proxy](https://oauth2-proxy.github.io/).
-This requires a registered OAuth application with one of the [supported providers](https://oauth2-proxy.github.io/oauth2-proxy/docs/configuration/oauth_provider#github-auth-provider).
-The following example shows how to use Github as authentication provider for the services.
-We will create a `oauth2_proxy` `Deployment` to achieve this and expose it as a `VirtualService` via Kyma's Istio Gateway.
+The following example shows how to use Github as authentication provider for Kiali and Grafana.
+You create a `oauth2_proxy` `Deployment` to achieve this, and expose it as a `VirtualService` via Kyma's Istio Gateway.

 <div tabs>
   <details>
   <summary>
   Kiali
   </summary>
   1. Chose a domain for the exposed service under the Kyma base domain.
-E.g., `kiali.kyma.example.com` if your Kyma cluster is reachable under `kyma.example.com`.
+For example, if your Kyma cluster is reachable under `kyma.example.com`, use `kiali.kyma.example.com`.

   2. Create a new Github application under https://github.com/settings/apps.
 Set the callback URL to `https://kiali.kyma.example.com/oauth2/callback`.
 Ensure at least read-only access to email addresses for the Github application.
-Copy the client id and secret.
+Copy the client ID and secret.

-  3. Create a Kubernetes Secret for the client id and secret:
+  3. Create a Kubernetes Secret for the client ID and secret:
   ```bash
   kubectl create secret generic oauth2-kiali-secret -n kyma-system --from-literal="OAUTH2_PROXY_CLIENT_ID=<client-id>" --from-literal="OAUTH2_PROXY_CLIENT_SECRET=<client-secret>" --from-literal="OAUTH2_PROXY_COOKIE_SECRET=``openssl rand -hex 16``"
   ```